lime02lime/Maze-Navigation/README.md

 The dc_motor.c file contains the code to control the motors on the buggy.
 Functions are defined to enable movement forward, backwards, and to turn at specified angles.
 The accuracy of the buggy's turns is dependent on the friction between its wheels and the surface.
 Consequently, calibration is required to achieve the desired turn angles.

 ### Calibration
 Before navigating the maze, two calibration routines are performed.
 These are included in the calibration.c file.
+A video is shown at the end of this section.

 **Motor Calibration:** The motors are run by DC and do not include any closed loop control, which means that we must calibrate them before use.
 Specifically, this applies to the buggy turning, where achieving repeatable turn angles is important.
 Therefore, the 90° left/right turns are calibrated upon startup, following this structure:
 1. The buggy turns left 90° according to the default settings.